Pure Land Buddhism: Benefits

 Pure Land practice is primarily said to lead to rebirth in Amitabha's Pure Land and thus the bodhisattva stage of non-retrogression (since at the point one has reached the Pure Land, one will not fall back from this to a lower realm).
-This Pure Land is often described as a kind of way station or hostel (lǚguǎn 旅館) outside of the triple world of samsara.
+This Pure Land is often described as a kind of way station or hostel (旅館) outside of the triple world of samsara.
 It is a place that lacks suffering and which allows someone to practice the bodhisattva path without difficulties.
 However, Pure Land authors also report other benefits of practicing Pure Land which appear in this life.
 Benefits include the buddha-contemplation samādhi, purification of the mind, and elimination of bad karma.

 Various worldly benefits of nianfo practice have also been reported by Pure Land masters at least since the Song dynasty.
-For example, when Tiantai master Siming Zhili (960–1028) organized a Pure Land society, he said that the society's practice would "extend the emperor's longevity (shòu 壽) and contribute to the prosperity (lù 祿) of the people."
+For example, when Tiantai master Siming Zhili (960–1028) organized a Pure Land society, he said that the society's practice would "extend the emperor's longevity (壽) and contribute to the prosperity (祿) of the people."
 Yinguang said he had been healed of conjunctivitis by the practice.
 Thus, some traditional Chinese sources use nianfo as a health incantation with numerous benefits.
-These benefits can be found in sources like "Forty-Eight Ways to Nianfo" (Niànfó sìshíbā fǎ 念佛四十八法) by Zheng Wei'an and other traditional Chinese medical text.
+These benefits can be found in sources like "Forty-Eight Ways to Nianfo" (念佛四十八法) by Zheng Wei'an and other traditional Chinese medical text.